monikabucholc/find-face/README.md

 ## About the Project ##

 Add photo URL and detect faces with **Find Face**.
-Additionally, the app uses photo recognition technology to provide tags for the uploaded photos, based on the objects, people, or scenes it recognizes within them.
-The app keeps track of the user's most recent photo uploads and updates the total number of photos uploaded.
-Users can access all of their uploaded photos and information by logging in to the app.
+The app uses photo recognition technology to localize and count faces.
+Additionally it provides tags for the uploaded photos, based on the objects, people, or scenes it recognizes within them. **Find Face** keeps track of the user's most recent photo uploads and updates the total number of photos uploaded.

 ## Technologies & Tools ##